 Tracey Eaton has been a journalist and photographer since 1983.
 He was the Dallas Morning News bureau chief in Cuba from 2000 to early 2005.
 Before that, he headed the paper’s Mexico City bureau.

-Since 2010, he has taken photos and written freelance articles for the Florida Center for Investigative Journalism, USA Today, Al Jazeera, the South Florida Sun Sentinel and other news organizations.
+Since 2010, he has taken photos and written freelance articles for USA Today, NBCNews.com, the Florida Center for Investigative Journalism, Al Jazeera, the South Florida Sun Sentinel, Newsweek and other news organizations.

-Eaton, a former Fulbright scholar, has worked for seven daily newspapers, including the Miami Herald.
+Eaton, a former Fulbright scholar, has worked for seven daily newspapers, including the Miami Herald and the Orange County Register.
 He was metropolitan editor at the Houston Chronicle before moving to Florida.

-Eaton is a member of Investigative Reporters & Editors and the National Press Photographers Association.
+Eaton is a member of Investigative Reporters and Editors, the National Press Photographers Association and the Society of Professional Journalists.

 Eaton has conducted journalism workshops in Guatemala, Bolivia and Nicaragua, and has been an invited speaker at conferences in Mexico, Colombia, Costa Rica and Cuba.